wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Yes that must follow, if you want to be petty about it.

 Tortoise: What meaning can “good” or “evil” have in a world with nobody in it to experience either?
-Joy and suffering are defined by those experiencing them.
+Joy and suffering are defined by those able to experience them.
 The dead experience neither, as far as we know.

 Raven: Yes!
 So you see!
 And neither do the never-born ever *have* to experience suffering or death.